loneconservative/guidelines/personal-conduct.md

 ## Our Slack Channel

-Access to the Lone Conservative Slack channel is a privilege, not a right.
+Access to the Lone Conservative Slack channel is a privilege, not a right or guarentee upon contribution.
 If you choose to abuse your privileges they will be taken away.

 Please use the \#announcements channel for important announcements and business-related questions only.
 The \#random channel is an open free-for-all.
 Please use the \#article-topics channel to pitch and discuss ideas for topics.